Hyundai-TVS Micro Mobility Concepts - InsightEV

 Impact

 The Hyundai-TVS proposed JV is notable as, till now, mainstream car manufacturers have stayed away from micro-mobility, leaving the quadricycles and three-wheelers to specialized manufacturers.
-The European quadricycle industry, like the continent's two-wheeler industry, is arguably weak and vulnerable.
-One of the biggest manufacturers, Aixam, is owned by America-based Polaris Industries.
+The European quadricycle industry, like the continent’s two-wheeler industry, is arguably weak and vulnerable.
+One of the biggest manufacturers, Aixam, is owned by American-based Polaris Industries.
 A behemoth like Hyundai throwing its mighty marketing muscle behind E4Ws would be bad news for everyone else.

 On the E3W side, things are different.
 The Indian market appears fragmented with many players, but in reality, Bajaj Auto controls 66% of the ICE 3W market, with TVS, Piaggio, and Mahindra as the other prominent players.
 With everyone planning to move to E3Ws, there are a large number of startups all clamoring for the same pie.
 However, Bajaj Auto’s dominance is undeniable.
 In such a market, a big JV like Hyundai-TVS would be a big problem for small start-ups and some source of concern for Bajaj Auto.

-From the product perspective, Indian market E3Ws all look the same, give or take a few rivets and creases.
+From the product perspective, the Indian market E3Ws all look the same, give or take a few rivets and creases.
 In comparison, the Hyundai concept is futuristic, which may be too polarising for a market like India.

 We abide by these Editorial Ethics.